saira-gulamali/tutorial-MERN-Jobs-API-frontend/README.md

 ### frontend

 - npm install
-- configure .env with VITE_BASEURL
+- configure .env with VITE_BASEURL (base url for backend API server)
 - npm run dev
 - connect from the browser to localhost:5173